-- Inception – time to gather in a sprint team and assign team players to their respective sprints.
+- Inception is the time to gather in a sprint team and assign team players to their respective sprints.
 What you need here is to complete the tasks in the sprints.

-- Iteration – one more important stage of the Agile development cycle when the team starts working on sprints and related to product backlog items.
+- Iteration is one more important stage of the Agile development cycle when the team starts working on sprints and related to product backlog items.

-- Release – time to make sure that the product will be delivered to the customer as soon as possible.
-You receive feedback and incorporate it with rigorous testing before moving onto your next sprint.
+- Release is the time to make sure that the product will be delivered to the customer as soon as possible.
+You receive feedback and incorporate it with rigorous testing before moving on to your next sprint.

-- Retirement – a final phase meaning that all work on the project is done.
+- Retirement is a final phase meaning that all work on the project is done.
 The project manager stops all workflow activities.